Dionvd/JCIC/README.md

 To get the latest stable code, please use the master branch.

+# Class Structure
+app : Contains application and config classes for running the application. app.bean : Contains bean classes that run asynchronous to the webservices for sending data to unity or progressing game turns. app.rest : Resource/Controller layer with Spring-web, handles incoming REST requests to access game and player data from the outside. app.service : Service layer, contains service logic that validates REST requests. app.dao : Data access layer, Spring-data Repository package, used by services to access data. app.entity : Entity classes represent the data objects that can be stored by the application or shared by web services. app.dto : Data transfer objects.
+Data classes that are not stored in the database. app.enums : Enum package, used for common used names among lists. app.exception : Custom exceptions with Spring-web annotations that help with better HTTP error handling.

+# Database Generation
+Spring Boot can use Hibernate to create tables and fill a database for JCIC if the application.properties file is properly set up.
+You can change the database info shown in this file to that of your own.
+The ‘ddl-auto’ defines what happens to the database on starting up the application.
+By default it should be on ‘update’, and only update the database tables.
+But if you change this to ‘create’, it will instead create the empty tables that you need for JCIC when you run the application.
+In the Settings class you can enable mock data to be created on startup as well, so that data for five players and a single match are immediately filled in.

+If you do not have a database available or simply do not wish to use one, clearing application.properties will generate an embedded database in your memory, that will be lost on closing the application.

 # Code Coverage
 JCIC uses JaCoCo for Java code coverage.
 To build with JaCoCo you must use the following Maven Commands :
 -mvn clean test